mikemott-csd/chslakernation/replit.md

 - **Admin API**: Secure endpoints for manual Google Drive synchronization and viewing sync logs, authenticated via an `ADMIN_SECRET`.

 ### Feature Specifications
-- **Dynamic Home Page**: Displays auto-rotating hero images, recent game results with scores, and a preview of upcoming games.
+- **Dynamic Home Page**: Displays auto-rotating hero images, recent game results with scores, a preview of upcoming games, and a "Laker Sports News" section with articles from Burlington Free Press.
+- **Automated News Updates**: Weekly cron job (Sundays at 6 AM) fetches sports news articles from Burlington Free Press, stored in the `news_articles` database table.
+Articles display on the home page with direct links to the source.
 - **Dedicated Schedule Page**: An interactive calendar with sport filtering capabilities.
 - **Attendance Tracking**: "I'm going" button on all game cards allows users to indicate attendance.
 Features:
   - Atomic SQL increment preventing race conditions